typelevel/scala/README.md

 Note that Typelevel Scala 2.11.8 replaces the [si2712fix compiler plugin][si2712fix-plugin] &mdash; if you are using it you should remove it from your build before switching to Typelevel Scala.

+Also note that the two compiler flags above should be used in preference to `-Xexperimental` at present &mdash; as well as enabling the above two features `-Xexperimental` also enables some other features which are not typically desirable.

 You now can verify that these features have been enabled from the SBT console,